patrickmacquarrie/libapp/README.md

 # Through the Wall

 An unofficial social prediction-pool app for friends watching *Love Is Blind*.
-It includes asynchronous checkpoints, spoiler-aware standings, historical seasons, and optional Cast Chemistry ratings.
+It includes asynchronous checkpoints, spoiler-aware standings, historical seasons, and optional Heat Check ratings.

 ## Local build